 Often businesses turn automatically to banks for the working capital they need.
 However, getting a sufficient amount for your growing business can be a challenge.
-Here is a quick summary of the differences between financing with factoring and bank loans and lines of credit.

-Obtaining a business loan or a business line of credit is more difficult than you might think.
+Obtaining a business loan or a business line of credit can be more difficult than you might think.
 To qualify for a business loan or line of credit, the bank checks your credit.
 Companies with little credit or less-than-perfect credit may not qualify or only qualify for capital insufficient to meet their business needs.

-Accounts-receivable factoring is a quick and simple process.
+Accounts receivable factoring is a quick and simple process.
 Whether you have no credit or less-than-perfect credit, it doesn’t matter.
-To qualify for accounts-receivable factoring, your customers’ credit is checked rather than yours.
+To qualify for accounts receivable factoring, your customers’ credit is checked rather than yours.

 With a business loan or business line of credit, the bank charges interest monthly on the total borrowed amount.
-If a default occurs, the bank will use your inventory, equipment and other assets as collateral.
+If a default occurs, the bank will use your inventory, equipment, and other assets as collateral.

-No monthly interest payment is made with accounts-receivable factoring.
+No monthly interest payment is made with accounts receivable factoring.
 You receive up to 95 percent of your invoice amount.
 The remaining five percent is held in reserve until payment is made, after which you receive the remaining balance minus a small factoring fee.
 Rather than using your business assets as collateral, your invoices are used.